Small investment Assured Returns with Recurring Deposit

 - RD allows customers to make regular deposits and earn decent returns on their investment after the maturity period.

-- Customers can choose the particular amount to invest each month.
+- Customers can choose a particular amount to invest each month.

 Recurring Deposit is an ideal investment cum savings option for the customer.